Azure/azure-powershell/src/StreamAnalytics/docs/Test-AzStreamAnalyticsOutput.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

+DATASOURCE <IOutputDataSource>: Describes the data source that output will be written to.
+Required on PUT (CreateOrReplace) requests.
+  - `Type <String>`: Indicates the type of data source output will be written to.
+Required on PUT (CreateOrReplace) requests.

 INPUTOBJECT <IStreamAnalyticsIdentity>: Identity Parameter
   - `[ClusterName <String>]`: The name of the cluster.
   - `[FunctionName <String>]`: The name of the function.